 - Superstar (>500K followers)

 Meet the specialist, your not-so-mainstream influencer.
 The specialist influencer generally speaks to a small audience of people that share the same interests.
 Whether that’s playing a geeky online game, taking apart retro cars, or sharing recipes for the best pineapple pizza, there is a community for everything.
 With less than 15K followers, specialists have the lowest follower counts BUT the highest overall engagement rates!
-Partnering with a specialist is a great for local events, and increasing your brand awareness in a niche market.
+Partnering with a specialist is great for local events, and increasing your brand awareness in a niche market.

 Where to find specialists